abolfazl-khakbaz/EducationalWebsiteTemplate/README.md

 # EducationalWebsiteTemplate
 A collection of small UI/UX and animation projects built with HTML, CSS, and JavaScript: Educational Website

 A responsive website built with HTML, CSS, and vanilla JavaScript.
+This website is written in Persian(Iranian).
 Unfortunately, this website is no longer available, and it is down on behalf of the employer's financial issues.

 ---

 ## 🔗 Live Demo

-👉 [Click here to view the live demo] (https://)
+👉 [Click here to view the live demo] (https://educational-website-2i1wdo9y9-abolfazl-khakbazs-projects.vercel.app)

 ---